 NHW: SAFER AND STRONGER COMMUNITIES

 To Find Your Local NHW Scheme : Click Here and Enter Your Post Code

 John Fuller, Chairman Cambridgeshire NHW thanks all for your support to our AGM and Conference at Police Headquarters, Huntingdon last year.
 To view the Notes of the agenda topics addressed during the Conference Click Here.

 Update re-NHW Street Sign Notices

-Our current understanding is that our guidance advice re the installation of our NHW Street Signs remains valid.
-Accordingly, members requiring Street Signs should proceed as indicated in the text – [ Mouseover the Main Menu to “Info for NHW Coordinators” and Click on the first topic on the drop-down menu there. ]
+We are attempting to improve and simplify our guidance advice covering the installation of our NHW Street Signs .
+It remains a complex situation.
+However until further notice, members requiring Street Signs should continue to proceed as indicated in the text on our Info for Coordinators page – [ Mouseover the Main Menu above to “Info for NHW Coordinators” and Click on the first topic on the drop-down menu there. ]

 ACTION LINE for FRAUD

 Concerned about cold calls and fraudulent scams ?
 NHWN is working with Financial Fraud Action UK on a campaign to combat telephone scams.
 If you are a Neighbourhood Watch or Home Watch coordinator or member, please help us spread the word by making your friends and neighbours aware of how they can protect themselves against telephone scams and fraud.